JuergenSchwertl/AzureSphereSamples/README.md

 > application template is no longer available in the 19.05 version of the SDK I've thus included it here as a ready made project.
 > For the next lab you'll therefore need [this repo](https://github.com/JuergenSchwertl/AzureSphereSamples) cloned.

-Please follow the steps outlined in [Mt3620AzureIoTHub](./Mt3620AzureIoTHub) to connect Azure Sphere to Azure IoT Hub.
+Please follow the steps outlined in [Mt3620AzureIoTHub](./Mt3620AzureIoTHub/README.MD) to connect Azure Sphere to Azure IoT Hub.

 ## Lab #3: Connecting a DHT sensor and send telemetry to Azure IoT Hub
-Please follow the steps as outlined in [Mt3620DirectDHT](./Mt3620DirectDHT) to connect the DHT sensor and send telemetry data.
+Please follow the steps as outlined in [Mt3620DirectDHT](./Mt3620DirectDHT/README.MD) to connect the DHT sensor and send telemetry data.
 It also contains hints to extend the ePoll event_data_t structure to enable event context handling.

 ## Lab #4: Connecting another MCU through UART
 In this lab we'll connect a NodeMCU sending telemetry data through UART to Azure Sphere acting as a cloud gateway.

+Please follow the steps as outlined in [MCUtoMt3620ToAzure](./MCUtoMT3620toAzure/README.MD) to run this lab.

+## Lab #5: Multi-Core app and OTA deployment lab
+This lab is split into several parts as it covers a variety of topics in an end-to-end scenario.

+It starts with the development of multi-core applications with a high-level (POSIX) connectivety app that is acompanied by one or more real-time capable applications that use the mailbox-based inter-core communication mechanism to exchange messages.

+We'll also touch on debugging multicore applications and reveal some helpful tips to enable Visual Studio to cope with multiple applications.

+In the last part we'll start creating application combinationsand deploy them for over-the-air (OTA).
+This includes setting up the infrastructue in the
+Azure Sphere Security Service.
+To showcase how this can be automated, you'll find examples of PowerShell scripts, that wrap the AzSphere.exe tool and allow to build a fully automated CI/CD pipeline.

-Please follow the steps as outlined in [MCUtoMt3620ToAzure](./MCUtoMT3620toAzure) to run this lab.
+Please follow the steps as outlined in [OTA](./OTA/README.MD) to run this lab.

-## Lab #5: Bluetooth provisioning of WiFi Credentials
+## Lab #6: Bluetooth provisioning of WiFi Credentials
 For this lab you'll need the Azure Sphere Teams [Azure Sphere Samples repo](https://github.com/Azure/azure-sphere-samples/) cloned.

 Please follow the steps as outlined in [WifiSetupAndDeviceControlViaBle](https://github.com/Azure/azure-sphere-samples/tree/master/Samples/WifiSetupAndDeviceControlViaBle) to connect the [Nordic Semiconductor nRF52 Development Kit](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52-DK)

-## Lab #6: Updating an external MCU Firmware
+## Lab #7: Updating an external MCU Firmware
 For this lab you'll need the Azure Sphere Teams [Azure Sphere Samples repo](https://github.com/Azure/azure-sphere-samples/) cloned.

 Please follow the steps as outlined in [External MCU Update](https://github.com/Azure/azure-sphere-samples/tree/master/Samples/ExternalMcuUpdateNrf52)